pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 ending up insignificant and unhelpful in answering the really important questions of how to actually do this.

-It's easy in a group setting for dominant voices or agendas, even if well-intentioned, to shape a discussion in a way that is not representative of the group, especially when confronted with the need to get things done.
-In a way, this is the very problem we are trying to address with the Scholarly Commons.

 It is with the hope that we can stir up the discussion that I am announcing here a series of vignettes, to prompt the many fundamental discussions that have not yet happened around this important topic, and to paint the picture of